Yomba Shoshone Tribe of the Yomba Reservation

 Tribe of Western Shoshone Indians in Nevada, U.S.

 The Yomba Shoshone Tribe of the Yomba Reservation is a federally recognized tribe of Western Shoshone Indians in central Nevada.

 Government

 The Yomba Shoshone Tribe is headquartered in Austin, Nevada.
 The tribe is governed by a democratically elected, six-person tribal council under its constitution.
+The 2026 Yomba Shoshone Tribal Government includes: Chairman Christopher Dyer, Vice-Chairman Maurice Frank-Churchill, Councilmember Secretary Kenneth Smith, Councilmember Eugene Birchim, Councilmember Randy Brady, and Councilmember Theresa Birchim.

-Tribal enrollment as a member requires a one-half degree Shoshone blood quantum (equivalent to one parent), among the highest blood quantum requirements of any tribe.
+Tribal enrollment as a member requires a one-quarter degree Shoshone blood quantum according to the Constitution of the tribe.